The Very Best Tuna Salad Ever

 The recipe today is one my daughter prepares and it is always a hit.
 She is my guest chef for today.

-This salad is full of so much tantalizing flavor and a variety of textures that you may need more than one serving.
+This salad is a combination of tantalizing flavors and a variety of textures.
+This will probably mean that you may need more than one serving.

 You may wish to try this tuna salad too